How to Build a Content Marketing Machine

 Your social posts could be planned in a Google Sheet like the one above but in reality we find it more practical to use a web application like Buffer, Later, or Hootsuite.
 Lately we have been liking Later.
 These apps save a few steps in the workflow and it’s much easier for everyone to contribute.
 These all have a free tier entry level.

 When you create a blog, make sure you have a way for your clients and customers to reach out to you with questions.
 They might be simple – how do I use this product to accomplish this task – or more complex – what position does your company take on this situation?
 Some of the best articles are those where a company responds to customer questions and concerns.
 They show that you’re listening and you respond to your audience, which does more to further your brand than almost anything else can.

-When you create content, you're furthering your company's brand, building your sales funnel, and developing tools that increase your company's position and discoverability.
-Treat your content marketing just like any other aspect of your business; proceed with a plan, create regular and meetable deadlines, and take it seriously.
-By doing these things, you'll make sure that your content drives your business forward and creates a responsible relationship with your customers.
+When you create content, you’re furthering your company’s brand, building your sales funnel, and developing tools that increase your company’s position and discoverability.
+Treat your content marketing just like any other aspect of your business; proceed with a plan, create regular deadlines that you can meet, and take it seriously.
+By doing these things, you’ll make sure that your content drives your business forward and creates a responsible relationship with your customers.